Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Coalescing Markov Trajectories (CMT) on Unimodular Graphs

 \subsubsection{Discrete-Time Voter Model}

 The voter model describes the evolution of opinions in a graph.
 To the best of our knowledge, on infinite graphs, this model is discussed only in continuous-time in the literature.
-Here, we provide a discrete-time version and study duality, stationary version and indistinguishability.
+Here, we provide a discrete-time version and discuss its dual representation and stationary version.
+We also prove the indistinguishability of clusters, which is new.

 \begin{example}[Discrete-Time Voter Model] Let $G$ be a graph or discrete space and $r:G\times G\to[0,1]$ be the rate function of opinion spread.
 Each $(x,y,i)\in G\times G\times \mathbb N$ is called a potential trigger at time $i$.
 Assume each trigger is activated with probability $r(x,y)$ independently from all other triggers.
-Start from a partition of $G$ at time $t=0$, whose clusters represent the vertices with the same opinions (at the beginning, all vertices have different opinions and the values of the opinions are irrelevant for us, but it is straightforward to modify the definitions if one is interested in specifying the opinions by marks).
+Start from a partition of $G$ at time $t=0$, whose clusters represent the vertices with the same opinions (at the beginning, all vertices have different opinions and the values of the opinions are irrelevant for us, but it is straightforward to modify the definitions if one is interested in specifying the opinions by marks in $(0,1)$).
 Inductively, proceed as follows.
 At time $t+1$, each active trigger $(x,y,t+1)$ tries to push the opinion of $x$ to $y$; i.e., to cut $y$ from its own cluster and attach it to the cluster of $x$.
 If there are more than one active triggers of the form $(\cdot,y,t+1)$, choose one of them randomly and uniformly (or with a prescribed distribution defined measurably and not depending on time).
 So, at each time $t\in \mathbb N\cup\{0\}$, a partition of $G$ is obtained.
-We call this the \defstyle{discrete-time voter model}.
+We call this the \defstyle{discrete-time multi-type voter model}.